Health education you can put into practice.

 Our online and on-campus programs are designed to reflect the latest research and developments in healthcare topics that are often required for continuing education credits (CECs).
 Please check with your association to ensure that the programs you take can be used toward obtaining CECs.

 These professional development opportunities are well suited for:

 - licensed practical nurses and registered practical nurses

 - and other health and helping professionals

 Micro-credentials are a great way to get specialized training in a short amount of time.
-We offer diverse professional development micro-credential programs as follows:
+We offer diverse programs:

-Palliative Care Pharmacy - for pharmacists (community- or hospital-based) looking to acquire specialized knowledge and skills to support patients, families and other professionals in delivering palliative care.
+Palliative Care Pharmacy is for pharmacists (community- or hospital-based) looking to acquire specialized knowledge and skills to support patients, families and other professionals in delivering palliative care.